JohannesMP/com.johannesmp.blog/_posts/2018-12-03-an-overview-of-k-means-clustering.md

 note_body: >-
-  I originally wrote this writeup [for a class](https://www.digipen.edu/coursecatalog/#MAT345) I was taking, and was meant to help explain a concept discussed in class to some classmates.<br>As such it assumes a bit of pre-existing knowledge regarding Machine Learning Algorithms and was written less formally than my usual writing style.
+  I originally wrote this writeup [for a class](https://www.digipen.edu/coursecatalog/#MAT345) I was taking, and was meant to help explain a concept discussed in class to some classmates.<br><br>As such it assumes a bit of pre-existing knowledge regarding Machine Learning Algorithms and was written less formally than my usual writing style.
 ---

 ![](https://i.imgur.com/ttlzHP6.png)